snap-diff/snap_diff-capybara/README.md

 ### Tolerate screenshot differences

-To allow screenshot differences, but still fail on functional errors, you can set the followin option:
+To allow screenshot differences, but still fail on functional errors, you can set the following option:

 ```ruby
 Capybara::Screenshot::Diff.fail_on_difference = false